 Biological indicators (spore testing)

 The sterilization process must be monitored to ensure the integrity of the process.
 Spore test vials or strips must be run in the sterilizer every day it is used (or every load if using implantable devices).
-Once the spore test is run, it must be incubated for a specified period of time before the results can be read.
+Once the spore test is run, it must be incubated for the biological indicator’s (BI’s) specified period of time before the results can be read.

 - Run a control test in addition to the spore test and at the same frequency